focallocal/fl-maps/README.md

 Continuous integration
 ----------------------------
-We have [Travis build](https://travis-ci.org/mordka/fl-events) in place which monitors this repository.
+We have [Travis build](https://travis-ci.org/focallocal/fl-maps) in place which monitors this repository.
-Every commit & push results in a new buildbeingg triggered.
+Every **commit to master** branch results in a new build being triggered.
 The point is to achieve continuous delivery which means

 1. Building - with the latest meteor